Often readers ask us about what is a blog, and how is it different from a website?

 In this beginner’s guide, we will explain what is a blog, and what’s the difference between blog vs websites.
 We will also talk about usage scenarios, with real-world examples, and their benefits.

 What is a Blog?

-A blog is a type of website where the content is presented in a reverse chronological order (newer content appear first).
-Blog content are often referred to as entries or “blog posts”.
+A blog is a type of website where the content is presented in reverse chronological order (newer content appear first).
+Blog content is often referred to as entries or “blog posts”.

 Blogs are typically run by an individual or a small group of people to present information in a conversational style.
-However now there are tons of corporate blogs that produce tons of informational and thought-leadership style content.
+However, now there are tons of corporate blogs that produce a lot of informational and thought-leadership style content.

 Typical blog posts also have a comments section where users can respond to the article.